Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 ### Breadth-First Search

-The breadth-first search will first enumerate all possible programs at the same depth before considering a program with a depth of one more.
+The breadth-first search will first enumerate all possible programs at the same depth before considering programs with a depth of one more.
 A tree of the grammar is returned with programs ordered in increasing sizes.
 We can first `collect` the programs that have a `max-depth` of 2 and a `max_size` of infinite (integer maximum value), where the starting symbol is of type `Real`.
 This function uses a default heuristic 'left-most first', such that the left-most child in the tree is always explored first.

 ```julia
 g1 = @cfgrammar begin